avolve-dao/avolve/README.md

 - All data is live, real, and production-grade

 **See:** [Database Docs](./docs/database.md)

+### Security

+- **Secrets & Environment Variables**: All sensitive keys (Supabase, API keys, etc.) are stored in environment variables and never committed to the repo.
+Ensure your `.env*` files are never tracked by git (see `.gitignore`).
+- **Reporting Vulnerabilities**: If you discover a security vulnerability, please report it privately to the maintainers.
+Do not open a public issue.
+- **RLS & Database Security**: Row Level Security (RLS) is enabled on all tables.
+Policies are granular and reviewed regularly for least-privilege access.

 ### Featured Papers and Case Studies
 - [GEN: Supercivilization](./papers/gen-supercivilization.md)